kyma-incubator/compass/docs/architecture/app-management.md

 }
 ```

-This mutation creates Application with name `ecommecre-app`, integrationSystemName is set to `simpleIntegrationSystem` and
+This mutation creates Application with name `ecommerce-app`, integrationSystemID is set to `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` and
 with two labels:
-- `integrationSystemName` with value `simpleIntegrationSystem`
+- `integrationSystemID` with value `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa`
 - `simpleIntegrationSystem/applicationType` with value `ecommerce`

+When Integration System noticed, that new Application was created, it starts configuring it according to information
+stored in the `applicationType` label.

+In this example, IntegrationSystem registers ApplicationTemplate, but users can also define their own ApplicationTemplates.

 ## Use placeholders in ApplicationTemplate
 In the previous example, ApplicationTemplate was created with hardcoded Application name `ecommerce-app`.